-Conferences for Undergraduate Women in Physics (CUWiP) are three-day regional conferences for undergraduate physics majors.
+APS Conferences for Undergraduate Women in Physics (CUWiP) are three-day regional conferences for undergraduate physics majors.

-The 2014 conferences will run Friday, January 17 through Sunday afternoon, January 19, 2014.
+2015The 2015 conferences will be held Friday, January 16 through Sunday afternoon, January 18, 2015.

 [CUWiP] is an empowering experience, to say the least, and I hope that everyone, no matter their involvement in physics, or even the sciences, can experience such a fulfilling conference at some point in their lives.

 In 2006, the University of Southern California hosted the first CUWiP.
 The grassroots effort grew quickly, and within just a few years there were six conferences being hosted simultaneously.

 In 2012, APS became the institutional home for CUWiP.
 The CUWiP National Organizing Committee provides support for the organization of the annual conferences and works with APS.
 At each host institution, a local organizing committee plans and organizes the detailed program for the local conference and is responsible for local fundraising.